sybrew/the-seo-framework/readme.txt

 * **Removed:**
 	* The first `<h2>` content is no longer added back in the excerpt of feeds.
 This didn't work anyway when using Gutenberg.
 And the code we wanted to implement to fix that (`/<h2.*?>(.*?)<\/h2>[^>]*?>(?=$content)/`) could take half a second per excerpt to resolve (yes, that's slow.).
 		* This also fixes a bug, where when the first `<h2>` entry of your post contains content exactly matching in the feed's "transformed-to-excerpt"-content, it will no longer be removed from that excerpt.
+	* Placeholders on various inputs are no longer prefilled.
+Your browser can fill these in via our JavaScript scripts (when enabled, which is highly likely).
+		* This reduces the load on your server, and removes the need for us to duplicate our work visualizing how the front-end would generate certain areas.
+		* We upheld this for so long because WordPress used to be controllable via text-only browsers.
+Now, since the advent of the Block-Editor, and with accessible dynamic browsers, this is no longer necessary.
 * **Fixed:**
 	* When you disable a post type, its robots exclusion settings no longer get automatically rendered as checked by accident.
 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.